stevefali/MegaRandomizer/README.md

 #### BlockDropSourceCondition
-The available LootItemCondition classes all checked for conditions that were a bit too specific for my purposes, so I created BlockDropSourceCondition.java.
+The available LootItemCondition classes all checked for conditions that were a bit too specific for my purposes, so I created BlockDropSourceCondition.java, which extends LootItemCondition.
 The test() method of this class simply checks if the drops are coming from a block.
-However, the access of LootItemConditions.register() is private, so in order to register my LootItemCondition, I had to setup an access transformer for that method, which requires the SRG name for the method.
+However, the access of LootItemConditions.register() is private, so in order to register my LootItemCondition, I had to set up an access transformer for that method, which requires the SRG name for the method.
 I got the SRG mapping from the linkie.shedaniel.dev website.

+#### Codec
+The codec supplied by BlockDropsModifier.java reads the random_drop_from_block.json file, which tells the Loot Modifier system to use the BlockDropSourceCondition.
+When BlockDropSourceCondition.test() returns true, the doApply() method in BlockDropsModifier.java is called, which is where I replace the vanilla loot with randomized loot.

 ### Entity Drop Randomization
 To randomize entity drops, it turned out to be a lot simpler to register a LivingDropsEvent listener, since the